ilyak/vimol/README.md

 	make install

-Use `vimol` to start vimol, and `man vimol` to see the manual page.
+Use `vimol` to start the program, and `man vimol` to see the manual page.